Llullaillaco: Geography and geomorphology

 Llullaillaco is located in the northwestern Argentine Andes, towards the southern end of the Puna.
 The frontier between Argentina and Chile passes over the mountain.
-The Argentine portion is in the Los Andes Department of Salta Province and the Chilean in Chile's Antofagasta Region.
+The Argentine portion is in the Los Andes Department of Salta Province and the Chilean in the Taltal Department of the Antofagasta Region.
 About 30 km northeast of Llullaillaco, the Salta–Antofagasta railway crosses the Andes at Socompa.
 Humans first moved into the area about 8,000 BCE.
 The region was inhabited by hunters and shepherds in pre-Hispanic times.
 At some point between 1470 and 1532 CE, the Inca empire occupied the region.

 There are numerous abandoned mines in the region, and the active lithium production plant "Proyecto Mariana" at the Salar de Llullaillaco.
 Azufrera Esperanto is an abandoned sulfur mine north of Llullaillaco and is associated with an area of hydrothermal alteration.
 The mine can be reached through a road or path from the northwest.
 Another abandoned mine lies south of the volcano.
 Mina Amalia is an abandoned borate mine and Mina Luisa and Mina Maria abandoned salt mines at Salar de Llullaillaco.
 A weather station installed on Llullaillaco in 2004 was for some time the highest in the world.
 The region is dry and located at high altitudes, making work in the area difficult.
 The extreme environmental conditions have been compared to conditions on Mars.